 Famous speeches by John F Kennedy and other public events attracted international attention to the cultural oppression faced by East Berliners.
 Thousands stood in attendance on the eastern side of the Wall as enormously popular musicians like David Bowie played concerts in West Berlin.
 These mass displays of angst ultimately spurred protests and riots in the East.

 By the late ’80s, mass demonstrations in East Berlin gained strength.
 As the Soviet Union itself was well on its way toward collapse, the administration didn’t have the morale or the resources to resist the revolts, and the Wall finally came down on 9 November 1989.
 Creatives from all over the world found refuge in the many vacant buildings left behind in the East, along with astonishingly low rent prices.
 This, combined with the countercultural movements on the rise on both sides of Berlin, led to a creative cultural boom.

 Reunification itself was heavily expensive.
-West Germany invested €2-trillion into catching the East up with the West in terms of infrastructure, economics, and social programs.
+West Germany invested €2 trillion (£1.7 trillion) into catching the East up with the West in terms of infrastructure, economics and social programmes.
 Experts still say that there is an economic division between East and West, to the point where the East still has weaker international economic ties and higher unemployment.

 Traces of the Wall remain throughout the city today, welcoming millions of tourists to reflect on and contemplate this stark symbol of division within the city.
 The East Side Gallery in Friedrichshain, for instance, is one of the best places to see the Wall, which is now covered in murals and graffiti.
 Berlin truly is a living museum with a remarkable history.